Basis of Preparation

 Ordinary shares are classed as equity.

-Dividend distribution to the Company’s shareholders is recognised as a liability in the Group’s financial statements in the period in which the dividends are declared.
+Dividend distribution to the Company’s shareholders is recognised as a liability in the Group’s financial statements at the point at which there is a legal obligation to make a distribution to shareholders.